Factbox - Major copyright infringement cases

 In the first major case involving file sharing sites, record companies represented by the Recording Industry Association of America successfully sued online music file sharing site Napster for copyright infringement in a civil case.

 The case ultimately led to Napster being ordered to remove music created by most mainstream U.S. musicians from its site.
-In September 2001, Napster agreed to pay $26 million (16.3 million pounds) to musicians and songwriters, and filed for Chapter 11 bankruptcy in May 2002.
+In September 2001, Napster agreed to pay $26 million to musicians and songwriters, and filed for Chapter 11 bankruptcy in May 2002.

 MGM Studios, Inc. v.
 Grokster, Ltd. (2005)